Lucknow, New South Wales: History

-Lucknow (pronounced Luck now) was once a property of statesman William Wentworth and was the site of the second major gold discovery in Australia.
+Lucknow (pronounced "Luck no") was once a property of statesman William Wentworth and was the site of the second major gold discovery in Australia.
 Shortly after the discovery, he sold it to Australia's first gold mining company, the Wentworth Gold Field Company, of which he was a director.

 Heritage listings

 At 4570-4578 Mitchell Highway, the Wentworth and Reform Gold Mines is heritage listed.